Injuries to the Knee

 Your doctor will discuss all treatment options with you.
 The best treatment for your injury or condition will be determined in combination with your overall health.

 There are several nonoperative treatment options for knee pain.
 These might include physical therapy, pain management in the form of over-the-counter or prescribed medications and/or anti-inflammatories or immobilizing the afflicted knee with a brace.
-If surgery is necessary, PSO knee specialists can perform a wide variety of procedures ranging from minimally invasive to major reconstruction such as knee joint replacement.
+If surgery is necessary, PSO knee specialists can perform a wide variety of procedures ranging from minimally invasive to major reconstruction.